nadim45448/jmeter-assignment/README.md

 ## Table of Contents
 1. Overview
 2. Tools and Technologies I have used
-3. prerequisites
+3. Prerequisites
 4. How to Run the Tests
 5. Results and Reports